netrisai/docs/tutorials/upgrading-netris.rst

 Then verify that the "*Netris Version*" reflects the version change by navigating to *Setting → General* in the Controller web interface.

-5. Once you have verified that the Netris controller is up-to-date, take a note of the *Netris version:* for each device found under *Net → Inventory* section of the Controller web interface.
+5. Once you have verified that the Netris controller is up-to-date, it is time to update the switch and SoftGate agents.

-Afterwards, upgrade the switch & SoftGate agents using the one-liner from the "*Install Agent*" option of the corresponding device's 3-dot menu found under the *Net → Inventory* section.
+Upgrade the switch & SoftGate agents by copying the one-liner from the "*Install Agent*" option of the device's 3-dot menu found under the *Net → Inventory* section and pasting it after SSHing to the corresponding device.

 .. image:: /tutorials/images/install_agent.gif
     :align: center
     :alt: Install Agent

-After all the agents have finished the upgrade, make sure all devices in the *Net → Inventory* section have a ":green:`green`" status and the *Netris version* for each device reflects the version change.
+After all the agents have finished the upgrade process, make sure all devices in the *Net → Inventory* section have a ":green:`green`" status and the *Netris version* for each device reflects the version change.

 In the event the "**check_agent**" status is "**Agent is unavailable**" after the agent upgrade has finished, perform agent restart on the affected device(s).

-For the switch agent:
+For the switch agent, first SSH to the switch and run the following command:

 .. code-block:: shell-session

   sudo systemctl restart netris-sw

-For the SoftGate agent:
+For the SoftGate agent, first SSH to the SoftGate and run the following command:

 .. code-block:: shell-session